arista-netdevops-community/avd-all-in-one-container/README.md

 > New versions of AVD all-in-one container are not available on Docker Hub.
 The last version available on Docker Hub is avd 3.8.2, cvp3.6.0.
 > New images are available on Github Container Registry: `docker pull ghcr.io/arista-netdevops-community/avd-all-in-one-container/avd-all-in-one:<tag>`
+> OR if using containerd please use `ctr image pull  ghcr.io/arista-netdevops-community/avd-all-in-one-container/avd-all-in-one:<tag>`

 ### AVD All-in-one Container Supports ARM64